 Build campaigns around the calendar

 Planning for big days on Amazon, like Prime Day, but also Cyber Monday, or any time period where your products will be in high demand means creating individual strategies for the lead-up, the big day, and the lead-out.
 Every element of the program should be scrutinized: bids, budgets, ad creative, etc. Here’s a three-step guide to managing your Amazon PPC software for busy times of the year:

 - During the lead-up (2-3 weeks before the actual event), promote your deals & brand to researching audiences, and test ad tactics to see which ones work best

 - On the targeted day (or days), convert brand-aware audiences to purchase your products and use the insights from the lead-up to run on the most optimized strategies

 - During the lead-out (2+ weeks after the calendar event), re-engage your audiences at scale

 Amazon PPC management software to help master the opportunity

 Of course, planning and preparing to optimize Amazon PPC ads requires a holistic view of campaigns, audience engagement, and product positioning in order to make smart advertising investments in the fast-paced world of Amazon PPC advertising.
-Adopting tools that provide visibility into every facet of your listed products and provide real-time insights for scaling campaigns, like Skai’s Product Manager is critical for making the most of your Amazon spend.
+Adopting Amazon PPC automation tools that provide visibility into every facet of your listed products and provide real-time insights for scaling campaigns, like Skai’s Product Manager is critical for making the most of your Amazon spend.

 Even if you’re not in the market yet for an Amazon platform, why not do a quick demo and see what Skai Retail Media can offer?
 It has advanced features and functionality to help drive performance, increase productivity, and arm your Amazon PPC optimization, allowing the team with data and insights to grow your program.